RedHatGov/serverless-workshop-dashboard/workshop/content/lab2.3_ml_bug.md

 ![CRW Welcome](images/crw_welcome.png)

 Let's pull up the code for debugging.
-On the left, click the 'Explorer' icon:
+On the left, click the 'Explorer' icon to see your projects and folders:

 ![Explorer Icon](images/crw_explorer_icon.png)